ExMember/exmember.github.io/_posts/2025-11-16-us-immigration-law-is-white-supremacist-policy.md

 title: US Immigration Law is White Supremacist
 date: 2025-11-16 07:00:00 -08:00
 tags:
+- limerick
+- epic limerick
 - white supremacy
 - immigration
 - policy
 ---

+Our immigration policy is weaponry\
+It started and still is presently\
+&nbsp;&nbsp;&nbsp;&nbsp;Wielding control\
+&nbsp;&nbsp;&nbsp;&nbsp;With only one goal\
+To maintain and to defend white supremacy.

 For as long
 as the United States